stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Package Your Applications

-Use _wheel_ packages for libraries, and for tools that are intended to be used with an existing installation of Python.
-If you publish your Python application as a _wheel_, other developers can install it with _pipx_ and _pip-sync_, but it cannot be used without a Python installation.
+Use _wheel_ packages for libraries, or for tools that are intended to be used with an existing installation of Python.
+If you publish your Python application as a _wheel_, other developers can use it with _pipx_ and _pip-sync_.
+These packages cannot be used without a Python installation.

 In most cases, you should package an application in a format that enables you to include your code, the dependencies and a copy of the required version of Python.
-This ensures that your code runs with the expected version of Python and has the correct version of each dependency.
+This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.

-If your application is a network service or a command-line utility, then consider building container images that include a Python installation, your code, and all of the dependencies.
-Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as files that can be run in a wide range of systems.
+Use container images to package applications that provide a network service, such as a Web application.
+Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as a single executable file.
+Each container image and PyInstaller file includes a copy of Python, along with your code and the required dependencies.

 ## Language Syntax